What great customer service means is simple: doing what it takes to make your customers happy.

 Cutting Red Tape

 If anything can set an example of how not to run a business, it’s the government.
-For example, just yesterday I had to deal with a mistake that my state’s health insurance marketplace made.
+For example, the day before I published this article, I had to deal with a mistake that my state’s health insurance marketplace made.
 It went something like this:

 - Spend 50 minutes on hold waiting to talk to a rep.